How to cope with divorce or separation

 Self-care, exercise and wellbeing

 Self-care can often be the first thing to go out the window when we’re struggling to cope with divorce or separation, however, it’s also the tool to help you heal.
-Start to prioritise self-care and your wellbeing through setting time aside to go for a walk or do something that will help you feel better.
+Start to prioritise self-care and your wellbeing by setting time aside to go for a walk or do something that will help you feel better.
 Read our blog on mindfulness activities to help you during a divorce or separation.

 Listen to this episode of The Divorce Podcast, where Kate Daly, Co-founder of amicable and host, was joined by Mark Groves to discuss self-growth and healing following breakups, separation and divorce: